Listen Transcript Share this on:

 04:36

-So, yeah, so it’s a, again, there’s so many aspects of what could happen to you in a, in a hardship, you know, and we’re.
+So, yeah, so it’s a, again, there’s so many aspects of what could happen to you in a, in a hardship, you know, and we’re there to help that.

 04:50

 Oh, most definitely.
 So all aspects of the aftermarket.
-All right, so that’s an interesting question because some people think that, you know, maybe will they help manufacturers or large retailers, employees of those companies?
+All right, so that’s.
+That’s an interesting question because some people think that, you know, maybe we only help manufacturers or large retailers, employees of those companies.
 We certainly do in both aspects.
 But it’s also the independent service provider in our industry.
 Anyone that may work there, including the owner, could be a technician, could be a service writer, could be a driver.
 You look at parts stores and you look at drivers, counter persons, warehouse employees, you get a little bit into the organizations of manufacturers.
 Now we’re talking about sales organizations, sales reps, and even management positions.
 We’ve helped a full gamut of folks within our industry.
 And I would also tell you this, that we got our start in the traditional automotive.
-So it was automotive, it was accessories, and it was high performance.
+So it was automotive, it was accessories and was high performance.

 05:40